 The Neurology Department academic offices are located at the Lawrence J. Ellison Ambulatory Care Center (ACC) Building.
 UC Davis Medical Center adult and pediatric neurology clinics are also located in this facility.
 The Neurology inpatient service is located in the main hospital, where a 17-bed neuroscience inpatient unit adjoins the neurosurgical intensive care unit.
 The Neuroradiology service includes eight diagnostic neuroradiologists and two neurointerventionalists, with facilities that include two 3T and five 1.5T magnetic resonance imaging (MRI) scanners, six computed tomography (CT) scanners, and an angiography suite equipped for interventional studies.

-The UC Davis Neurology department also offers an ACGME-approved Clinical Neurophysiology Fellowship training program, non-ACGME fellowships in Movement Disorders and Clinical Neuropsychology, and a UCNS-approved Behavioral Neurology and Neuropsychiatry Fellowship in Neurodegeneration and Aging.
+The UC Davis Neurology department also offers an ACGME-approved Clinical Neurophysiology Fellowship training program, an ACGME-approved Epilepsy Fellowship, non-ACGME Fellowships in Movement Disorders and Clinical Neuropsychology, and a UCNS-approved Behavioral Neurology and Neuropsychiatry Fellowship in Neurodegeneration and Aging.

 How to apply